sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ## Documenting your search

-If your literature serach is part of the methodology of an assignment or thesis, the search process must be described in enough detail so that the quality of the search can be evaluated, and to be able to repeat the search.
-When documenting your search you should include:
+If your literature search is part of the methodology of an assignment or thesis, the search process must be described in enough detail so that the search can be evaluated and repeated.
+When documenting your search you should include

-* Which databases you have searched in.
+* which databases you have searched in
-* Which search terms you have used and how they are combined (AND/OR/NOT)
+* which search terms you have used and how they are combined (AND/OR/NOT)
-* If you have used the database subject terms (thesaurus), and if so, which.
+* if you have used the database subject terms (thesaurus), and if so, which
-* If you have used some of the filters provided by the database, and if so, which.
+* if you have used some of the filters provided by the database, and if so, which
-* The date for when the search was done.
+* the date for when the search was done

 [Download your own form here](/docs/dokumenter_sok.docx).